Services

 Helios CyTOF system

-Cytometry by time-of-flight (CyTOF) is a high-parameter single-cell analysis technology that is similar to flow cytometry.
+CyTOF is a high-parameter single-cell analysis technology that is similar to flow cytometry.
 Rather than detecting fluorescent signals as in flow cytometry, mass cytometry detects heavy metal labeled antibodies through time-of-flight inductively coupled mass spectrometry.

 This detection method allows investigators to interrogate over 40 unique antibody markers in a single CyTOF run.
-It is a valuable tool for immune phenotyping, monitoring intracellular cytokines and for detecting unique signaling intermediates through detection of phospho-proteins.
-Data output files use the flow cytometry standard (.fcs), so analysis can be performed using tools routinely used for flow cytometry.
+It is a valuable tool for immune phenotyping, monitoring intracellular cytokines and detecting unique signaling intermediates through detection of phospho-proteins.
+Data output files use the flow cytometry standard (.fcs), so analysis can be performed with tools routinely used for flow cytometry.

 Multiparameter spatial imaging